HuntsmanCancerInstitute/MultiRepMacsChIPSeq/applications.md

 distance of 100 pixels for unpatterned (Illumina HiSeq) or at least 10000 for
 patterned (NovaSeq).
 By default, optical duplicate alignments are not written to output.
 To ONLY filter for optical duplicates, set `--max` to a very high number.
+Note that tile-edge duplicates are not counted as such.

-Existing alignment duplicate marks (bit flag 0x400) are ignored.
+Existing alignment duplicate marks (bit flag `0x400`) are ignored.

 Since repetitive and high copy genomic regions are a big source of duplicate alignments, these regions can and should be entirely skipped by providing a